Erriez/ErriezDHT22/README.md

 - ~31ms to synchronous read humidity, temperature and parity data from sensor (5 Bytes)

+## Safety warning

+According to the datasheet, the AM2302 is a low cost consumer temperature sensor.
+It may not be used in safety critical applications, emergency stop devices or any other occasion that failure of AM2303 may cause personal injury.

 ## Hardware

 ![Schematic DHT22 and Arduino UNO](https://raw.githubusercontent.com/Erriez/ErriezDHT22/master/extras/DHT22_Arduino_UNO.png)